Senzing/migrate/README.md

     1. Add new elements to existing lists.
     1. Values that are in the existing file are *not* overwritten.

-### migrate-opt-senzing
+### migrate-senzing-dir

 1. Example invocation.

     ```console
-    migrate.py migrate-opt-senzing \
+    migrate.py migrate-senzing-dir \
-      --old-opt-senzing /opt/senzing-old \
+      --old-senzing-dir /opt/senzing-old \
-      --new-opt-senzing /opt/senzing-new
+      --new-senzing-dir /opt/senzing-new
     ```

 1. What does it do?
-    1. Log differences between old and new /opt/senzing directories.
+    1. Log differences between old and new "/opt/senzing" directories.
         1. Detects removed, added, and changed files.
-    1. Log files to be copied from old /opt/senzing directory.
+    1. Log files to be copied from old directory.
-    1. Log files to be created by synthesizing content from old and new /opt/senzing directories.
+    1. Log files to be created by synthesizing content from old and new directories.
     1. Create a directory of "proposed" changes.
-        1. These are proposed changes to the new /opt/senzing directory.
+        1. These are proposed changes to the new directory.
-        1. Contents of the new /opt/senzing directory is *not* changed.
+        1. Contents of the new directory is *not* changed.
-    1. Contents of the old /opt/senzing directory is *not* changed.
+    1. Contents of the old directory is *not* changed.
     1. The location of the proposed changes is seen in the log.

         ```console
-        YYYY-MM-DD HH:MM:SS,sss INFO: migrate.py migrate-opt-senzing output: /path/to/proposed-opt-senzing-nnnnnnnnnn
+        YYYY-MM-DD HH:MM:SS,sss INFO: migrate.py migrate-senzing-dir output: /path/to/senzing-proposal-nnnnnnnnnn
         ```